horacioibrahim/dido/README.md

-Dido - Data intetragetion done
+Dido - Data integration done
 ==============================
 A micro data integration package with focus in csv files.
 Many tools generate CSV files.
 This is practically default, but not all create reports.
 This